-The measurable scenario in which users move through, and convert along, the conversion funnel via two or more devices
+Cross-device refers to the measurable scenario in which users move through and convert along the conversion funnel, via two or more devices.

 - Personal computers

 Subsequently, cross-device measurement refers to the process, supported by increasingly more sophisticated attribution technology, of following this fragmented user journey across devices, and uniting the various touchpoints under some form of unique user identification.

 Historically, cross-device attribution was close to impossible, because each device’s web-based touchpoints had a different associated web cookie with no matching identifier.